sudar-coder321/Activation_Functions_and_Naive_NeuralNets/README.md

 ## Activation Functions Experimented on

 ###
-- Linear Function
+- Linear Function :- Linear activation functions are better in giving a wide range of activations and a line of a positive slope may increase the firing rate as the input rate increases.

-- Sigmoid Function
+- Sigmoid :-

- - TanH Function
+- TanH :-

- - ReLU Function
+- Recitified Linear Unit(ReLU):-

- - Leaky ReLU Function
+- Leaky ReLU :-

- - Parametric Function
+- Parametric :-

- - Softplus Function
+- Softplus :-

- - Exponential Linear Unit Function
+- Exponential Linear Unit :-

- - Binary Step Function
+- Binary Step :-

- - ArcTan Function
+- ArcTan :-

- - Gaussian Function
+- Gaussian :-

- - Swish Function
+- Swish :-

- - Bipolar Function
+- Bipolar :-